Mary Wilson Says Michael Jackson Allegations ‘Surprised’ Her

-During an interview with The Telegraph, singer Mary Wilson spoke on everything from her time on Dancing with the Stars to the founding of the American female singing group The Supremes.
+During an interview with The Telegraph, singer Mary Wilson spoke about everything from her time on Dancing with the Stars to the founding of the American female singing group The Supremes.
 She also touched on the allegations of sexual abuse leveled against Michael Jackson in the controversial HBO documentary Leaving Neverland.

 According to Wilson, who knew Jackson well as he was a fellow Motown Records musician, the allegations brought forth by Wade Robson and James Safechuck “surprised” her